-How It Works (Middle School)
+How It Works

 Working with Your Teacher

-Attendance is expected according to the school calendar; however, academic progress can be achieved during the weekends as well.
-Middle school students are expected to spend approximately 5–7 hours on schoolwork per school day.
+Attendance is logged Monday through Friday, but academic progress can be achieved during the weekends as well.
+Middle school students are expected to spend approximately 4–7 hours on schoolwork per school day.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails on a daily basis.

 The school year begins with benchmark testing to measure students' baseline knowledge and these results will drive individualized instruction.
 Mid-year and end-of-year benchmark testing will also occur to measure each student's growth toward mastering all state standards.
 Our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.